 Director of JASS: Sam Poppleton

-The choir has sung live on BBC One for the Christmas Day Eucharist, and live on Radio 4 for the Palm Sunday ‘Sunday Worship’ programme
+The choir has sung for a number of broadcasts, singing live on BBC1 for the Christmas Day Eucharist, and live on Radio 4 for the Palm Sunday ‘Sunday Worship’ programme.

 The director of music, Jonathan Wikeley, is always keen to hear from interested singers at any time of year.
 Further information about joining the choir.